-You may come home to see water pooling around the base of your water heater, it’s not heating water or many other problems.
-These are signs it’s likely time to either repair or replace your water heater.
-Depending on the time of the issue will help determine if you need to repair or replace the unit.
+You may come home to see water pooling around the base of your water heater, but it’s not heating water or has many other problems.
+These are signs that it’s likely time to repair or replace your water heater.
+Depending on the time of the issue, it will help determine if you need to repair or replace the unit.
 If the water heater is closer to the end of its lifespan, replacement is probably the better option.

 Water Heater Lifespan

-Depending on the type of water heater you have will determine its lifespan.
-Not all units are the same, and different types of water heaters are built differently, so they may have a longer life expectancy.
+The lifespan of your water heater will depend on its type.
+Not all units are the same, and different kinds of water heaters are built differently, so they may have a longer life expectancy.

 How Long Do Gas Water Heaters Last?